PerfEasy-Git/Sudoku-Policies/PRIVACY_POLICY.md

 ### 5.1 Local Storage

-- Your game progress and settings are stored locally on your device using SharedPreferences
+- Your game progress and settings are stored **locally on your device only** using SharedPreferences
-- All local data is encrypted and stored securely
+- All local data is encrypted at rest by the Android/iOS operating system
 - You can clear app data at any time from your device settings
+- **We do NOT have backend servers** - all data stays on your device

-### 5.2 Cloud Storage (Optional)
+### 5.2 Data Transmission

-If you enable cloud sync (if implemented):
-- Your data is stored securely in Google Firebase servers
-- Data is encrypted in transit using HTTPS/TLS
+- Data transmitted to Google AdMob is encrypted in transit using HTTPS/TLS
-- Data is encrypted at rest
+- We do NOT transmit your personal data to any servers
+- Local game data is NOT synced to any cloud service

 ### 5.3 Security Measures

-We implement appropriate technical and organizational measures to protect your data:
+We implement appropriate technical measures to protect your data:
-- Encryption of data in transit and at rest
+- Encryption of data in transit (HTTPS for AdMob communications)
-- Secure authentication protocols
+- Operating system-level encryption for local data storage
+- No backend servers means no risk of server-side data breaches
-- Regular security audits
+- Regular app updates to maintain security
-- Access controls and permissions

 ---

 ## 6. Data Retention

 - **Local Data:** Stored on your device until you uninstall the App or clear app data
-- **Analytics Data:** Retained by Google Analytics according to Google's data retention policies (typically up to 14 months)
+- **Advertising Data:** Retained by Google AdMob according to Google's privacy policies (typically up to 14 months)
-- **Advertising Data:** Retained by Google AdMob according to Google's privacy policies
-- **Crash Reports:** Retained for debugging purposes and deleted within 90 days
+- **Support Requests:** If you contact us via email, we retain your email correspondence for support purposes only

+**Data Deletion:**
+- **Local Data:** Delete by uninstalling the app or clearing app data from device settings
+- **AdMob Data:** Managed by Google - you can reset your Advertising ID or opt out of personalized ads
+- **Support Emails:** Contact us at jitin.chadha@perfeasy.com to request deletion of email correspondence

 ---